wmo-im/wis2box/docs/source/user/setup.rst

 Please note only data for stations that have been added to wis2box will be ingested and result in WIS2 notifications being published.

-If you want to bulk insert station-data from a CSV file, please refer to the :ref:`bulk-insert-stations` section.
+If you want to bulk insert station metadata from a CSV file, please refer to the `Bulk inserting stations from CSV`_ section.

 The station editor can be accessed by visiting the URL you specified during the configuration step, and adding ``/wis2box-webapp/station`` to the URL.